wordofwarning/wordofwarning.org/hab/commissions/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Foot In The Door" # the name of the artist or company
+artist: "Commissions" # the name of the artist or company
 header_image: "header_emergencynw.jpg"
 season: "hÅb: Commissions"